 This section below has been compiled for the benefit of new prospective patients and has been formulated after taking into consideration the feedback from many of our existing patients.
-In here, I would like to pass on the benefit of this insight to all prospective new patients to help you save money.

 What do some of our patients say about health funds?

-Disclaimer: This information is intended as a general guide and does not take into consideration your specific circumstances.
-Please contact your health fund and accountant for more information on how it can benefit you.
+*Disclaimer: This information is intended as a general guide and does not take into consideration your specific circumstances.
+Please contact your health fund and accountant for more information on how it can benefit you*

 Health Fund Questions

 How much can I claim from my health insurance?